aemartineze/generative-ai-for-beginners/01-introduction-to-genai/README.md

 If you did this task, you might even be ready to apply to Microsoft's incubator, [Microsoft for Startups Founders Hub](https://www.microsoft.com/startups?WT.mc_id=academic-105485-koreyst) we offer credits for both Azure, OpenAI, mentoring and much more, check it out!

+## My answer

+**Problem**
+The problem I want to tackle is teenage pregnancy in my home country, Ecuador.

+**How I would use AI**
+I would use AI to create a chatbot that could provide answers to sexual health-related questions, deliver sexual education, and also provide contacts to doctors or clinics.

+**Impact**
+This could have a significant impact because there is a lack of sexual education in my country, and teenagers often find themselves without proper guidance.
+Additionally, teachers and parents may struggle to effectively communicate with them.

 ## Knowledge check

 What's true about large language models?